Wimuz/drum-trainer/README.md

 ## Summary

-The drum trainer provides detailed information on accuracy, synchronicity and dynamics of a digital drum recording.
+The drum trainer provides detailed information on accuracy, synchronicity and dynamics of a live drum recording.
 The tool uses midi and a user-defined drum pattern (instruments and limbs) as main inputs.
 AI learning should enhance the tool.